lightbend-labs/mima/README.md

 The setting `mimaFailOnNoPrevious` (introduced in v0.4.0) defaults to `true` and will make `mimaReportBinaryIssues` fail if `mimaPreviousArtifacts` is empty.

-To make `mimaReportBinaryIssues` not fail you may what to do one of the following:
+To make `mimaReportBinaryIssues` not fail you may want to do one of the following:

 * set `mimaPreviousArtifacts` on all the projects that should be checking their binary compatibility
 * set `mimaFailOnNoPrevious := false` on specific projects that want to opt-out (alternatively `disablePlugins(MimaPlugin)`)